dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 \[Editor: a max length for the name?]

-The name and uri will be displayed by the DS when prompting for authorization.
+The name and uri will be displayed by the AS when prompting for authorization.

 **interaction** - the interaction object contains the type of interaction the Client will provide the User.
 Other attributes are dependent on the interaction type value.

 + **type** - contains one of the following values.
 Types are listed from highest to lowest fidelity.
-The interaction URI is the value returned by the DS in the initiation response interaction object {{interactionObject}}, if a User interaction is required by the DS.
+The interaction URI is the value returned by the AS in the initiation response interaction object {{interactionObject}}, if a User interaction is required by the AS.

     + **popup** - the Client will load the interaction URI in a modal popup window.
-The DS will close the window when the interaction is complete.
+The AS will close the window when the interaction is complete.

-    + **redirect** - the Client will redirect the user agent to the interaction URI provided by the DS.
-The DS will redirect to the redirect_uri when the interaction is completed.
+    + **redirect** - the Client will redirect the user agent to the interaction URI provided by the AS.
+The AS will redirect to the redirect_uri when the interaction is completed.

     + **qrcode** - the Client will convert the interaction URI to a QR Code per {{QR Code}} and display it to the User, along with a text message.
 The User will scan the QR Code and/or follow the message instructions.

 + **redirect_uri** - this attribute is included if the type is "redirect".
-It is the URI that the Client requests the DS to redirect the User to after the DS has completed interacting with the User.
+It is the URI that the Client requests the AS to redirect the User to after the AS has completed interacting with the User.
 If the Client manages session state in URIs, then the redirect_uri should contain that state.

 + **ui_locales** - End-User's preferred languages and scripts for the user interface, represented as a space-separated list of {{RFC5646}} language tag values, ordered by preference.

 \[Editor: do we need max pixels or max chars for qrcode interaction?
-Either passed to DS, or max specified values here?]
+Either passed to AS, or max specified values here?]

 \[Editor: other possible interaction models could be a "webview", where the Client can display a web page, or just a "message", where the client can only display a text message]